Portuguese invasion of the Banda Oriental (1811–1812): Occupation of Melo

 The Portuguese deployed two army divisions near the border with the Banda Oriental in Rio Grande do Sul.
 One division, commanded by Field Marshal Manuel Marques de Sousa, camped in the hills of Bagé.
 It consisted of one infantry battalion from the town of Rio Grande, two squadrons of light cavalry, four cavalry squadrons from the Legion of São Paulo (a militia unit) and one squadron of mounted militiamen (also from the town of Rio Grande).
-The other division was stationed in what became known as the São Diogo camp (at the shore of River Ibirapuitã) and was commanded by Field Marshal Joaquim Xavier Curado (later Count of São João das Duas Barras).
+The other division was stationed in what became known as the São Diogo camp (at the shore of Ibirapuitã River) and was commanded by Field Marshal Joaquim Xavier Curado (later Count of São João das Duas Barras).
 The second division comprised two infantry battalions, two horse artillery batteries from the Legion of São Paulo, one regiment of dragoons, one squadron of mounted militiamen from the town of Rio Pardo and one company of Guarani lancers.
 The two divisions were under the command of Diogo de Sousa (who had been promoted to Field Marshal), and together they formed the "Pacifying Army of the Banda Oriental" with a total of 3,000 men.
 Except for the Portuguese-born Diogo de Sousa, the troops were all natives of Brazil.

 In April 1811, Curado's division left the São Diogo camp and joined Marques de Sousa's division.
 The Portuguese lost one of its main allies on 9 June, after Velasco was ousted and arrested in a coup d'état that eventually resulted in the isolationist dictatorship of José Gaspar Rodríguez de Francia.
 The loss was offset only days later when an expedition sent by Buenos Aires to Upper Peru (to the northwest) retreated after being defeated by forces loyal to Spain.
 On 17 July, the Pacifying Army was ready to march and began making its way toward Montevideo.
 As the army moved, Diogo de Sousa made an appeal to the Portuguese-speaking inhabitants of Banda Oriental to join him.
 (Note: Diogo de Sousa made the "proclamation" on 21 July (Schröder 1934).
 Portuguese-speaking residents had already been coming to his aid even before his call to arms.
 On April 9, the Alferes José Machado de Bittencourt enlisted, along with ten men mustered from Mandisoví (Schröder 1934).
 On 1 June, José Lópes Lencina, who had commanded troops under Artigas, joined the Portuguese army (Schröder 1934).
 On 19 June, the priest Mateus Augusto, a farmer who lived near the Chuí Stream, offered his services in the town of Jaguarão (Schröder 1934).
 The Alferes Bento Lópes de Leão also sided with Portugal in the fight on 29 July (Schröder 1934).
 On 15 September, Lieutenant Colonel Pedro José Vieira, who served Artigas, secretly entered in talks to switch sides (Schröder 1934).)